Self-esteem: Development across lifespan

-Adolescence shows an increase in self-esteem that continues to increase in young adulthood and middle age.
+Self-esteem tends to increase during adolescence and young adulthood, reaching a peak in middle age.
 A decrease is seen from middle age to old age with varying findings on whether it is a small or large decrease.
 Reasons for the variability could be because of differences in health, cognitive ability, and socioeconomic status in old age.
 No differences have been found between males and females in their development of self-esteem.
 Multiple cohort studies show that there is not a difference in the life-span trajectory of self-esteem between generations due to societal changes such as grade inflation in education or the presence of social media.

 High levels of mastery, low risk taking, and better health are ways to predict higher self-esteem.
 In terms of personality, emotionally stable, extroverted, and conscientious individuals experience higher self-esteem.
-These predictors have shown us that self-esteem has trait-like qualities by remaining stable over time like personality and intelligence.
+These predictors have shown that self-esteem has trait-like qualities by remaining stable over time like personality and intelligence.
 However, this does not mean it can not be changed.
 Hispanic adolescents have a slightly lower self-esteem than their black and white peers, but then slightly higher levels by age 30.
 African Americans have a sharper increase in self-esteem in adolescence and young adulthood compared to Whites.
 However, during old age, they experience a more rapid decline in self-esteem.

+Influencing factors of self-esteem in adolescence

+Self-esteem during adolescence is a dynamic and critical aspect of psychological development, influenced by a variety of biological, psychological, and social factors.
+This stage of life, characterized by rapid physical changes and increased self-awareness, leaves adolescents particularly vulnerable to external influences.
+Peer relationships, academic performance, and societal beauty standards play pivotal roles in shaping self-esteem.
+Gender differences also contribute significantly to how adolescents perceive their self-worth.

+Recent research highlights how cultural and societal expectations can shape self-esteem, especially regarding self-perceptions of physical appearance.
+For instance, a 2023 study titled "Exploring Teenagers' Perceptions of Personal Beauty: A Quantitative Survey Analysis" examined how Italian teenagers rated their own appearance.
+The findings revealed notable gender disparities: male participants typically rated themselves conservatively, while females often assigned themselves higher scores, sometimes a perfect 10.
+These patterns underscore the influence of societal beauty standards on adolescents' self-perception and their broader self-esteem development.

+The study emphasizes the critical interplay between physical self-perception and self-esteem in adolescence, shedding light on how societal norms and personal identity evolve during this pivotal life stage.

 Shame

 Shame can be a contributor to those with problems of low self-esteem.
 Feelings of shame usually occur because of a situation where the social self is devalued, such as a socially evaluated poor performance.
-A poor performance leads to higher responses of psychological states that indicate a threat to the social self namely a decrease in social self-esteem and an increase in shame.
+Poor performance leads to a decrease in social self-esteem and an increase in shame, indicating a threat to the social self.
 This increase in shame can be helped with self-compassion.